YEAST: Yet Another Sequential Test: Limitations

 Note that none of the problematic two scenarios can materialise when the event outcome is constant (i.\,e. the metric of interest simply counts events).
 In addition, the first scenario cannot hold when the treatment cannot affect the number of events, for example, when the events correspond to incoming patients in a medical study.

 From a theoretical perspective, the amount of oversensitivity of the proposed method in the above two situations would depend on how much the median of the “residual sum” (or the sum of the remaining increments until the end of monitoring) deviates from zero.
 Intuitively, in the early steps of monitoring, this should not be a problem because the number of remaining increments is large and their sum’s distribution would be approximately symmetric due to the Central Limit Theorem.
 Yet, closer to the end of monitoring, this deviation can be considerable.
 Mitigation strategies can include stopping the monitoring early or setting the threshold as if the monitoring is to be run for longer than in reality.
 The effectiveness of those mitigation strategies and the tradeoff with the power would depend on how quickly the distribution of increment sums converges to a normal distribution.

-Overall, we see studying the behaviour of our proposed method in situations mentioned in this section and seeking mitigation strategies as a large topic for future research.
+We see studying the behaviour of our proposed method in situations mentioned in this section and seeking mitigation strategies as a large topic for future research.

 It is worth emphasising that in some situations it can be desirable to capture all relevant potential defects (beyond the effect on the mean)~\cite{Lindon22}.
 For example, an increased outcome variance can indicate that the effect of the treatment is heterogeneous and some important subgroups of the population can be negatively affected (even though the overall mean stays the same).
 In such scenarios, the extra sensitivity mentioned in this section is not really a limitation but an advantage instead.